Generic selectors

 East: 8,795

-To secure your spot at Newell’s Old Boys matches, you can obtain tickets conveniently from the ticket office located outside the stadium.
-Typically, tickets are available for purchase either the day before the match or, in some instances, on the day of the game.
+To secure your spot at Newell’s Old Boys matches, you can obtain tickets by visiting the club’s official website.
+Alternatively, visit the ticket office located just outside the stadium.

 The following transit lines have routes that pass near Estadio Marcelo Bielsa.